mccoyJosh/ClassInfo/SDEV140/M07/Day1/t3_UnitTesting/2_unit_testing.md

 You want to TRY to test every path in your code.

-For the sake of this example, I am using the Bank class from before.
+For the sake of this example, I am using a Bank class.